 - Secured a victory before the Eastern District of Texas’s Texarkana Division on behalf of Maxell, Ltd. in a patent infringement case against ZTE USA, Inc. The litigation involved seven patents directed towards smartphone and tablet technology including navigation, power management, audio and camera features.
 After a 10-day trial, the jury returned a verdict finding that each of the seven patents was infringed by ZTE and awarding Maxell $43.3 million in damages.

-- Representing Pantech Corp. in a series of patent infringement cases as part of the licensing and enforcement efforts concerning a large portfolio of telecommunications patents, included standard essential patents.
+- Representing Pantech Corp. in a series of patent infringement cases as part of the licensing and enforcement efforts concerning a large portfolio of telecommunications patents, including standard essential patents.
 Defendants include smartphone manufacturers such as BLU Products, Inc., ASUSTEK Computer Inc., Coolpad Group Ltd., WIKO SAS, and OnePlus Technology (Shenzhen) Co., Ltd.

 - Representing Sipco, LLC in a series of patent infringement cases as part of the licensing and enforcement efforts concerning a portfolio of patents concerning a wireless communication technologies relevant to various standard wireless mesh network protocols, such as WirelessHART, ZigBee, IEEE 802.15.4, and Z-Wave.
 Defendants include CommScope Holding Company, Inc., ARRIS Solutions, Inc. and Ruckus Wireless, Inc.